socketwench/flightdeck-solr-8/README.md

 | 6.6.6 | 6.6, 6, latest | 8.x-3.x | *none* | yes |
 | 5.5.5 | 5.5, 5 | 7.x-1.x | 7.x-1.x | yes |

+### 4.x version

+There is a 4.x version included in the repo for legacy reasons.
+It does not use YAML configuration, nor is it suitable for production.

 ## Configuration

 This container does not use environment variables for configuration.
 Instead, the `/config/flight-deck-solr.yml` file is used to handle all configuration.